hhromic/libe131/README.md

 The data is received on multicast IP address not on the individual device IP address.

-### Unicast vs. Multicast

-**Unicast:**

-* Allows more channels of data to controllers and bridges (commonly 12 Universes vs. 7 Universes for Multicast)
-* Channels can only be sent to one controller per Universe

-**Multicast:**
+In multicast transmission:

-* Allows less channels of data to controllers and bridges (commonly 7 Universes vs. 12 for Unicast)
+* Less channels of data are allowed to controllers and bridges (commonly 7 Universes vs. 12 for Unicast).
-* Simpler network configuration since controllers don't need data address information
+* Simpler network configuration since controllers don't need data address information.
 * Channels can be mirrored on multiple controllers since the same Universe can be used by multiple controllers.

 ## E1.31 (sACN) Universes

 E1.31 transports lighting information in "Universes", which is a collection of up to 512 channels together.
 You can chose any universe number from **1-63999** and assign it to a block of channels in your sequencing software.
 While a Universe can contain up to 512 channels, it does not have to, and can be any number between 1-512 channels.

-## libE131 API Documentation
+## API Documentation

 ### Public Library Constants